defano/wyldcard/README.md

 `textFont`    | Returns or sets the font (family) of the part.
 Uses the system default font if the specified font family does not exist.
 `textAlign`   | Returns or sets the text alignment of the part; one of `left`, `right` or `center`.
 Assumes `center` if any other value is provided.
 `textStyle`   | Returns or sets the text style attributes of the part.
 Valid style attributes include `plain`, `bold`, `italic`.
 Provide a list to set multiple attributes together (i.e., `set the textStyle of me to "bold, italic"`)
+`selectedText`| For fields, returns the currently selected text.
+For buttons, returns the selected menu item of `menu`-style buttons or the empty string for all other button styles.
+This property is read-only; it cannot be set via HyperTalk.

 ### Buttons